godotengine/godot-docs/getting_started/workflow/export/android_custom_build.rst

   C:\users\<yourusername>\Documents\android-sdk

 is often good enough.
 Unzip the *sdk zip file* you just downloaded there.
-The only thing in the directory you created in the previous step should be the *tools* folder with it's contents inside, like this:
+The only thing in the directory you created in the previous step should be the *tools* folder with its contents inside, like this:

 ::